sandokim/DeeplearningKnowledge/Segmentation.md

 These deep transfer learning techniques are categories under four broad areas: instances based, mapping based, network based and adversarial based [178].
 These approaches are generally adopted in combinations for practical situations.
 The potential of this approach attracts many researchers to advance the U-Net based BIS approaches

+### Data imbalance problem

+In BIS (Biomedical Image Segmentation), mostly the datasets are imbalanced i.e. the number of pixels/voxels concerning the target region (region of interest) are relatively less than the dark pixels/voxels (background region), due to which the metrics such as accuracy, which are best suited for a balanced distribution of data samples, are not recommended for BIS evaluation of the models.
+Among the discussed metrics intersection-over-union (IoU or Jaccard index) and dice similarity coefficient are the most widely used evaluation metrics in BIS for various modalities.
+More details can be found in the recent review articles [8], [11].

 ---

 [Deep learning approaches to